zunnar/phalcon-docs/ru/reference/micro.rst

 Not-Found Handler
 -----------------
-When a user tries to access a route that is not defined, the micro application will try to execute the "Not-Found" handler.
+When an user tries to access a route that is not defined, the micro application will try to execute the "Not-Found" handler.
 An example of that behavior is below:

 .. code-block:: php